Gaborone, Botswana: What to pack, what to wear, and when to go [2023]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types D and G. Be sure to find the right kind.
-The vast majority of adapters for sale now are just plugs and expect your electronics to convert the voltage themselves.
-If yours can't do that they could burn up.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types D and G. Take care to get the right type.
+The vast majority of adapters available are just plugs and expect your electronics to change the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one works in most countries.

-If you go to National Botanical Garden, you're likely to do a lot of walking.
+If you go to National Botanical Garden, you will do a lot of walking.
 These are a must:

 Small portable cooler